The Asset Tracing and Recovery Review: Canada

 Finally, it is noteworthy that the government of Ontario recently created the Serious Fraud Office, tasked with pursuing complex fraud cases.
 This new taskforce, modelled after the UK's anti-fraud agency, combines Crown's investigators and prosecutors to ensure a more efficient enforcement of white-collar crimes.111

 1 John J Pirie, Matthew J Latella, David Gadsden and Michael Nowina are partners at Baker McKenzie.
+The information provided in this chapter was accurate as at August 2020.

 3 The laws of the province of Quebec are based on the Napoleonic Code, and thus may differ significantly.
 An analysis of Quebec law is beyond the scope of this chapter.